AlexeyMatveev686/office-js-api/Word/ApiDocument/Methods/AddFootnote.md

 ## Example

-This example adds footnote fot the document.
+This example adds footnote for the document.

 ```javascript
 builder.CreateFile("docx");